PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 !!!
 Tip "Quick Tips"
     - At a minimum you need to define at least one flow function.
-    - Tasks, which are called from within a flow, are optional but add more granular observability and orchestration functionality.
+    - Your flows can be segmented by introducing task (`@task`) functions, which can be invoked from within these flows.
-    - Flows resemble parent functions, containing a comprehensive range of workflow logic, whereas a task represents a discrete unit of Python logic.
+    - A task represents a discrete unit of Python logic whereas Flows are more akin to parent functions that can accommodate a broad range of workflow logic.
-    - Flows can be called inside of other flows (we call these subflows) but a task cannot be run inside of another task or from outside the context of a flow.
+    - Flows can be called inside of other flows (we call these subflows) but a task **cannot** be run inside of another task or from outside the context of a flow.

 Here is an example flow that contains two task calls in a script called `my_flow.py`: